steadylearner/born/examples/blog/README.md

 ## TODO

-Make a blog post for this after the deployment of steadylearner.com
+Make a custom repo to deploy steadylearner.com with a frontend framework and update this example with born?
+Write a blog post from server to deployment without the frontend?